 From tech companies to breweries, cannabis businesses to startups, Katy uses her razor-sharp legal skills to enable California’s brightest stars to do what they do best: focus on their businesses and their lives while she handles the disputes that are holding them back.

-When she’s not securing victories for her clients, she’s likely camping with her husband and two children, cooking for friends, or planning her next beach vacation.
+When she’s not securing victories for her clients, she’s likely camping with two children, working on remodeling her new house, cooking for friends, or planning her next beach vacation.

 Please wait ...